tektoncd/dashboard/tekton/README.md

 If you need to manually trigger a nightly release, switch to the `dogfooding` context and run the following (substituting the date/time with current values):

-`kubectl create job --from=cronjob/nightly-cron-trigger-dashboard-nightly-release dashboard-nightly-20220426-1314`
+`kubectl create job --from=cronjob/nightly-cron-trigger-dashboard-nightly-release dashboard-nightly-$(date +"%Y%m%d-%H%M")`

 ## Setup